 “This immersive leadership programme is a fantastic opportunity for those who want to bring about change in their sphere of work and have ideas about how to work with others to solve problems in health.
 FLIER gives participants the time to reflect, helps them learn more about good leadership and introduces them to an exceptional group of talented people who help them achieve their vision,” says Professor Paul Stewart, our Vice-President (Clinical) and Chair of the FLIER Taskforce.

-35 FLIERs have been through the two-year, immersive, cross-sector learning experience so far and we are pleased to announce 19 participants from organisations across the UK life sciences landscape have been chosen to join the third round of the highly competitive programme, starting in June 2022.
+35 FLIERs have been through the two-year, immersive, cross-sector learning experience so far and 19 participants from organisations across the UK life sciences landscape were chosen to join the third round of the highly competitive programme, which started in June 2022.
 You can find out more about them here.

 Professor Stewart says: “We are delighted by the progress of the first two cohorts of FLIER.
 Participants have gone on to achieve amazing success, for example collaborating on large scale studies, setting up start-ups together and creating a strong peer support group.
 We cannot wait to see what the new cohort of FLIER participants go on to achieve.”